Day 1 - Marmaris

 Day 6 - Bedri Rahmi Bay, Domuz Island, Aga Limani

 Bedri Rahmi Bay is also known by the Lycian name of Taşyaka or ‘Dark bay’, due to its natural beauty and historical significance.
 Bedri Rahmi Eyuboglu was an esteemed master of Turkish literature, art and painting.
 In the summer of 1973, during a cruise with close friends, he drew a fish on a huge rock.
 This ‘Fish Rock’ located at the entrance of the blue bay still greets passengers.
-In fact, the region itself is known as ‘Fish Rock’ in honor of the great master.
-Bedri Rahmi Bay is well sheltered from strong winds and is therefore a good point of anchorage.
-It is also known for its pine and olive covering the hills behind the oleander flowers, small beaches and turquoise waters, creating a image of fantastic proportions!
+In fact, the region itself is known as ‘Fish Rock’ in honour of the great master.
+Bedri Rahmi Bay is well sheltered from strong winds and is, therefore, a good point of anchorage.
+It is also known for its pine and olive covering the hills behind the oleander flowers, small beaches and turquoise waters, creating an image of fantastic proportions!